47 MAKE SMOKED PASTRAMI VERY EASILY.

-Brush wings with a blend of melted butter and a few drops of Tabasco Sauce, then shake on our HOTnSMOKEY CAJUN Rub or CONVICT RUB HOT, for crispy fantastic butt burner golden Hot Buffalo Wings.
+Brush wings with a blend of melted butter and a few drops of Tabasco Sauce, then shake on our JAMAICAN JERK RUB for crispy fantastic butt burner golden Hot Buffalo Wings.

-36 LAMB FAT MOP - a Tip from Chef mate Josh:
+36 LAMB FAT MOP - Tip from Chef mate Josh:

 When cooking Lamb, scrape off the fat and simmer it with Garlic and a good Vegetable Oil, stir in one of our tasty Rubs, then store it in the fridge or freezer in little tubs.
 Brush/Mop it over all meats to add golden brown colour & flavour and to prevent them drying out.
 Especially good on burgers & steaks!

 37 HOW TO SLICE A BRISKET